FullStackist/slack-channel-incident-bot/README.md

 3. **View all Incidents**
     - Go [here](https://slack-channel-incident-bot.onrender.com/incidents) to see a pretty display of all Incidents.
      - **Use the sorting functionality to see how the Incidents compare in terms of their different attributes**

+---

+## Technical Highlights

+- ✅ Builtin OAuth for Slack
+- ✅ Tailwind CSS & View Components
+- ✅ Extensible backend, leaning heavily into the use of services `/services`
+- ✅ Highly-readable code resulting from a DRY, facade-based approach for most services

+**🚀 Thank you for your consideration!
+I look forward to the next steps 🚀**